-Professor Surden's scholarship focuses upon legal informatics, artificial intelligence and law (including machine learning and law), legal automation, and issues concerning self-driving/autonomous vehicles.
-He also studies intellectual property law with a substantive focus on patents and copyright, and information privacy law
+Professor Surden's scholarship focuses upon artificial intelligence and law (including machine learning and law), computable contracts, legal automation, and issues concerning self-driving/autonomous vehicles.
+He also studies intellectual property law with a substantive focus on patents and copyright, and information privacy law.

 LAWS 6301 - Introduction to Intellectual Property Law